-This statement is strongly supported by the observation that exactly the same feature has been found for circular dichroism CD spectra, which result from different absorption of the L- and R- circularly polarized light components by a chiral molecular probe, are specular according to the sample (R)- or (S)configuration, and very sharp for inherently chiral chromophores.
-51,52 Although achiral chromophores are of course CD inactive, some of them yield increasingly sharp CD spectra under increasing magnetic field strength, specular inverting the magnetic field orientation.53.Notably, both ferrocyanide and ferrocene, involved in the redox couples considered in the present work, have been long known to give magnetic dichroism.54,55 Also a very preliminary test about the temperature dependence of the spin-related potential splitting effect might be compared with magnetic CD features.
-(SI 2.5) Indeed optical and electronic dichroism are strictly connected, as recently pointed out.50
+This statement is strongly supported by the observation that exactly the same feature has been found for circular dichroism, CD, spectra, which result from different absorption of the Land R-circularly polarized light components by a chiral molecular probe, are specular according to the sample (R)- or (S)configuration, and very sharp for inherently chiral chromophores.^{51,52} Although achiral chromophores are CD inactive, some of them yield increasingly sharp CD spectra under increasing magnetic field strength, specularly inverting the magnetic field orientation.53 Notably, both ferrocyanide and ferrocene, involved in the redox couples considered in the present work, have been long known to give magnetic dichroism.54,55 Also a very preliminary test on the temperature dependence of the spin-related potential splitting effect might be compared with magnetic CD features (Fig. SI.2.6[†]).
+Indeed optical and electronic dichroism are strictly connected, as recently pointed out.50

-In summary, an achiral redox couple combined with an external magnetic field enables to highlight the spin filter properties of the chiral film.
-In particular, at constant protocol, the magnitude of the potential shift could be exploited as analytical signal to highlight/compare spin filter properties of chiral thin layers, with the shift sign accounting for film configuration.
-In this sense the here reported protocol looks as a solution-based equivalent of magnetoresistance determination in all-solid devices (except for the distinction between electron transfer and electron transport, respectively).
+In summary, an achiral redox couple combined with an external magnetic field enables us to highlight the spin filter properties of a chiral film.
+In particular, with a constant protocol, the magnitude of the potential shift could be exploited as an analytical signal to highlight/compare spin filter properties of chiral thin layers, with the shift sign accounting for film configuration.
+In this sense the protocol reported here looks as a solution-based equivalent of magnetoresistance determination in all-solid devices (except for the distinction between electron transfer and electron transport, respectively).

-An intriguing issue concerns classification of the observed phenomenon within the frame of "true/false chirality" mentioned in the introduction.
-Notwithstanding the nonstationary character of the CV experiment, the observation of very large rigid shifts in reversible peak potentials at constant peak morphology, for different redox probes and different films, points to a thermodynamic effect, which would imply true chirality.
-Actually, the electron translating in a ballistic (i.e. rototranslational) motion from probe to electrode (oxidation) or from electrode to probe (reduction), with its spin projection parallel or antiparallel to the direction of propagation through system, with a loss of degeneration for the 10.1440/ps electron energies (consistently with Naaman's CISS effect34).
-However, the resulting imbalance of the normal 50:50 α : β spin ratio in the chiral film phase is not perceivable from the CV signal, which is the same for the two possible film configurations since they correspond to specular, energetically equivalent situations (although one film configuration should correspond to the electron transfer process involving an excess of $\boldsymbol{\alpha}$ electrons and the other an excess of β electrons).
+An intriguing issue concerns classification of the observed phenomenon within the frame of "true/false chirality" mentioned in the Introduction.
+Notwithstanding the nonstationary character of the CV experiment, the observation of very large rigid shifts in reversible peak potentials with a constant peak morphology, for different redox probes and different films, points to a thermodynamic effect, which would imply true chirality.
+Actually, the electron translating in a ballistic (i.e. rototranslational) motion from the probe to electrode (oxidation) or from the electrode to probe (reduction), with its spin projection parallel or antiparallel to the direction of propagation through the truly chiral spin filtering interface, looks as a truly chiral system, with a loss of degeneration for the α and β electron energies (consistent with Naaman's CISS effect34).
+However, the resulting imbalance of the normal 50 : 50 α : β spin ratio in the chiral film phase is not perceivable from the CV signal, which is the same for the two possible film configurations since they correspond to specular, energetically equivalent situations (although one film configuration should correspond to the electron transfer process involving an excess of α electrons and the other an excess of β electrons).
 In this context the addition of a magnetic field, although in itself not producing true chirality, cooperates in evidencing the above spin filter effect by modifying the couple of energetically equivalent combinations into two couples of energetically different ones, according to its orientation once the chirality of the interphase is fixed.
-Such "double splitting" effect by the magnetic field could gradually decrease with increasing magnet distance or film thickness, consistently with the above reported observations.
+Such a "double splitting" effect by the magnetic field could gradually decrease with increasing magnet distance or film thickness, consistent with the above reported observations.